Code-Along: Creating a Scene

 The image can be drawn using the image function.

-• Pass in 10 as the second value (x coordinate)
+10as the second value (x coordinate) - Pass in

 The added line of code should look like this: